 If GarageBand is the Ikea of the audio production world, where you can buy a door that will lock and keep the elements out for cheap, then Logic Pro is a boutique furniture store in the nice part of town where you can buy a nice stained-wood deal with Tiffany glass that will make the neighbors a little jealous.
 Seriously though — Apple’s flagship DAW is a major player in the market, and with good reason.
 In essence, it takes the best of GarageBand, but unleashes it from the burden of limitations, and is the base platform for many professional studios.

 You get that classic Apple design aesthetic: clean, simple, accessible.
 Yet there’s a good deal of grunt under the hood.
 You’ll find audio editing and recording capabilities comparable to any other product on the market, and then some.
-Logic aficionados that I’ve spoken with are particularly enamored with the MIDI editing capabilities, regarded alongside Cubase and Ableton Live as some of the best around.
-Along these lines, Logic comes bundled with a diverse array of quality synths, sample instruments, and studio-grade effects out of the box.
+Logic aficionados that I’ve spoken with are particularly enamoured with the MIDI editing capabilities, regarded alongside Cubase and Ableton Live as some of the best around.
+Along these lines, Logic comes bundled with a diverse array of quality soft synths, sample instruments, and studio-grade effects out of the box.

 I find that many DAWs offer an emphasis on either MIDI and synth capacity, or on recording and audio editing strength.
 Logic strikes the balance between the two very well, offering many options to both new users and recording vets.
 At around $300 in the Apple App Store, it’s not exactly cheap, but it is relatively good value for money considering what you get in one package.